Ayia Napa: Festivals

-The Ayia Napa International Festival, first held in September 1985, is held annually in Sepheris Square in Ayia Napa Monastery, usually over the last weekend of September.
+The Ayia Napa International Festival, first held in September 1985, is held annually in Seferis Square in Ayia Napa Monastery, usually over the last weekend of September.
 The festivities reflect the historic, cultural and agricultural traditions of Ayia Napa and Cyprus as a whole.
 The programme includes theater performances, operas, concerts, and Cypriot and foreign folk dancing.
 Visitors can also enjoy art and photo exhibitions, wood carving and silversmithing workshops, and culinary shows with halloumi cheese making.

 The Ayia Napa Youth Festival was established in 2010 when the Ayia Napa Youth Council accepted the proposal of its president Yiannis Karousos and decided to organise a festival similar to the large music festivals of Europe.
 The festival is based on several principles such as free entrance, the headliners to be chosen by the public, a charity goal, and a social responsibility message.
 All styles of music are welcome.
 The first festival took place at the harbour square and received more than 10,000 visitors over three days; bands included the Greek reggae act Locomondo, pop-rock band MPLE, and hip hop band Stavento featuring Ivi Adamou.
 In 2011, the festival became international and included Stratovarius, Sabaton, Rotting Christ, Nightstalker, and other bands from all over Europe.
 The 3rd Ayia Napa Youth Festival took place in 2012.